• Skip to primary navigation

 The cooked curry can be stored in the fridge for up to 3 days and reheated on the stove or in the microwave.
 It can also be frozen for up to 3 months.
 Just portion it into containers or freezer bags and place in the freezer once cool.
 Remove from the freezer 24 hours before you plan to eat it and defrost it slowly in the fridge before reheating.

-😋 Check out my other curry recipes
+😋 Check out my other easy curry recipes

 Curries are warming, delicious and nutritious.
 They also create tasty leftovers and freeze well.
 If you enjoyed this recipe, you'll love these other easy curry recipes too.

-• Easy Roasted Butternut Squash Curry (with chickpeas)
+• Roasted Butternut Squash & Chickpea Curry ready to serve

-• Katsu Curry Sauce (really easy recipe)
+Katsu Curry Sauce (really easy recipe)

-• Easy Prawn Curry With Coconut Milk
+Easy Prawn Curry With Coconut Milk

-• Leftover Turkey Curry with Coconut Milk
+Leftover Turkey Curry (Creamy with Coconut Milk)

 Did you try this recipe?
 It would be really great if you could leave a comment and a star rating ⭐️.
 I would love to receive your feedback and know that other readers find it helpful too.